Xoce02/Minecraft-DDoS-Protection/README.md

 ## ⚠️Development Status

-**⚠️Please note that this project is currently under development.** The initial version may not function as expected, and we appreciate your understanding as we work to enhance its stability and features.
+**Please note that this project is currently under development.** The initial version may not function as expected, and we appreciate your understanding as we work to enhance its stability and features.
 Your feedback is valuable, and contributions are welcome as we improve the functionality.

 ## Features